Injured? Dial #WIN or #946 from your cellphone for your free consultation or call 1-800-LAW-NEED.

 Treatment of Burn Injuries

 Burn injuries can result in scarring and hold the potential for infection.
 Severe burns might also result in adult respiratory distress syndrome (ARDS) in which severe burns cause the lungs to fail.
 Treatment for burn injuries will depend upon the degree of the injury.
-Third degree burns will likely require skin grafting or artificial grafts.
+Third-degree burns will likely require skin grafting or artificial grafts.
 Treating burns can be complex and could also require multiple procedures and a long recovery time.

 Source: